-- To use Impala to query Kudu data as described in this topic, you will require Cloudera Manager 5.10.x and CDH 5.10.x or later. - The syntax described in this topic is specific to Impala 2.8 (ships with CDH 5.10) and above, and will not work on previous versions.
-If you are using an earlier version of Impala (including the IMPALA\KUDU releases previously available), upgrade to Impala 2.8.

-Note that this topic does not describe Impala installation or upgrade procedures.
-Refer to the Impala documentation to make sure you are able to run queries against Impala tables on HDFS before proceeding.

-• Lower versions of CDH and Cloudera Manager used an experimental fork of Impala which is referred to as IMPALA\KUDU.
-If you have previously installed the IMPALA\KUDU service, make sure you remove it from your cluster before you proceed.
-Install Kudu 1.2.x (or later) using either Cloudera Manager or the command-line.
+- To use Impala to query Kudu data as described in this topic, you will require Cloudera Manager 5.10.x and CDH 5.10.x or higher. - The syntax described in this topic is specific to Impala included in CDH 5.10 and higher, and will not work on previous versions.
+If you are using an lower version of Impala (including the IMPALA_KUDU releases previously available), upgrade to CDH 5.10 or higher. - Note that this topic does not describe Impala installation or upgrade procedures.
+Refer to the Impala documentation to make sure you are able to run queries against Impala tables on HDFS before proceeding. - Lower versions of CDH and Cloudera Manager used an experimental fork of Impala which is referred to as IMPALA_KUDU.
+If you have previously installed the IMPALA_KUDU service, make sure you remove it from your cluster before you proceed.
+Install Kudu 1.2.x (or higher) using either Cloudera Manager or the command-line.